cs544-wisc/s23/p4/README.md

 etc).

 #### Q8: what is the second biggest loan application amount in each county?  (answer for top 10 counties).

+Note this this is computed over all loans, not just for one bank.

 Answer with a plot like the following: